Kong/docs.konghq.com/app/_includes/md/konnect/okta-sso.md

 Test the SSO configuration by navigating to the login URI based on the organization login path you set earlier.
 For example, if you successfully configured a login path of `examplepath`, navigate to `https://cloud.konghq.com/login/examplepath`.
 Attempt to login with an Okta user assigned to your new application.
-If authorization is successful and the team mappings are correct, the user should be able to access the {{site.konnect_short_name}} organization.
+If authorization is successful and the team configuration is correct, the user should be able to access the {{site.konnect_short_name}} organization.
 {% endif %}

 ## (Optional) Enable {{site.konnect_saas}}{% if include.desc == "Dev Portal" %} Dev Portal{% endif %} as a dashboard app in Okta